malhotra5/Flight-Simulator/README.md

             endShape();
      }

 This method creates the following like grid of triangles.
+Note that I have initialized the variables rows and cols.
+This just defines how many columns and rows we want to make the triangle strip for.
+You will see the significance of making a variable for the number of columns and rows later on in this READ.me.

  ![GitHub Logo](/Pictures/triangleStrip.jpg)